Configure ECMP

-This example demonstrates how to use management center to configure ECMP zones on threat defense such that the traffic flowing through the device is handled efficiently.
-With ECMP configured, threat defense maintains the routing table per zone basis, and hence it makes it possible to re-route the packets in the best possible routes.
-Thus, ECMP supports asymmetric routing, load balancing, and handles lost traffic seamlessly.
+This example demonstrates how to use Cloud-Delivered Firewall Management Center to configure ECMP zones on Firewall Threat Defense such that the traffic flowing through the device is handled efficiently.
+With ECMP configured, Firewall Threat Defense maintains the routing table on a per-zone basis, enabling efficient packet re-routing.
+Thus, ECMP supports asymmetric routing, load balancing, and seemleess handling of lost traffic.
 In this example, R4 records the two paths to reach the external file server.

 Procedure